 The following chart shows how the BB’s response to a BTN open changes as the tournament progresses.

 Chip EV is not a perfect model for tournament play even on the first hand, and you can see how these big shoves drop out of BB’s strategy as the bubble approaches.
-Some of them turn into smaller 3-bets, which is why the frequency of smaller 3-bets actually increases with 50% and 37% of the field remaining, but the overall trend is toward more calling and less 3-betting.
+As we approach the bubble, shoves become smaller 3-bets, some 3-bets become calls, and some calls become folds.

 Interestingly, as stronger and stronger hands shift out of BB’s 3-betting ranges into their calling range, BB folds less.
 The presence of those stronger hands in the calling range makes it harder for BTN to aggress after the flop, which in turn made it easier for BB to realize equity with some hands that were folding when BB employed a more aggressive 3-betting strategy.